What Is Angina?

 Tiredness (fatigue) that gets worse or feeling more tired than usual for no clear reason

 Shortness of breath while doing something that used to be easy

-Heartburn, indigestion, nausea, or sweating
+Heartburn, indigestion, nausea, rapid heart rate, or sweating

 When does angina happen?